chrisgrieser/nvim-chainsaw/README.md

 		lineHlgroup = "Visual",
 		sign = "🪚", -- can also use nerdfont icon since it's solely used in nvim: 󰹈 signHlgroup = "CursorLineNr",
+		statuslineIcon = "🪚", -- solely used in nvim
 	},

 	logtypes = {